-Dental implants surgery consists of replacing your tooth roots with metal, screw-like posts and replacing your missing teeth with artificial teeth.
+Dental implant surgery consists of replacing your tooth roots with metal, screw-like posts and replacing your missing teeth with artificial teeth.
 These new teeth look and function much like real ones.
 Since they’re surgically placed in your jawbone, the zirconium in the implants fuses with your jawbone.
-This means your implants won’t slip, or cause bone damage the way fixed bridge might.
+This means your implants won’t slip or cause bone damage the way fixed bridge might.

 The way the surgery is performed depends on the type of implant and the condition of your jawbone.
 Dental implant surgery can be quite complicated, and so a dental implantologist is the best person to perform this type of procedure.
 Our implantologist is an ORAL SURGEON as well which is very important.

 General dentists most often provide gum care, dental fillings, root canals, veneers, bridges, and crowns.
 They also make recommendations for how to prevent common dental problems.
 Although a general dentist may perform simple tooth extractions, more complex surgeries may be outside of the scope of a general dentist’s competence.

 Oral surgeons receive specialized training to treat a variety of conditions affecting the face, mouth, and jaw.
 Patients are typically referred to an oral surgeon when a problem is beyond the scope of a general dentist’s expertise.
 Oral surgeons perform complex tooth extractions, including wisdom tooth extraction.
 Oral surgeons may also perform soft tissue biopsies, tumor removal, jaw realignment surgery, soft tissue repair, or positioning of implants.

 Our implantologist, Dr. Karolina Wolowiec is ORAL SURGEON, so by choosing implants in our clinic you will get the best treatment performed by a highly skilled specialist.